-- 11.7.1 If an EA who is qualified, or has been assessed through APEL, for Level 3 air conditioning inspection alone, inappropriately undertakes an air conditioning inspection of a Level 4 system, when they are not qualified or competent to do so then the following shall apply: - 11.7.1.1 The Scheme shall determine whether or not the EA has lodged previous reports which are of buildings at an inappropriate Level to their qualification or competence.
-This shall be done by: - a) Reviewing previous ACIR audits undertaken in the last two years. - b) Reviewing the addresses associated with the five most recent (if available) ACIRs the EA had lodged, and through Google Earth, or similar, identify any buildings which a QAA on visual inspection believes are indicative of a Level 4 system.
-If any of these give indications of being at Level 4 the EA shall be asked to provide that evidence which the QAA requires to assess the Level of the assessment. - 11.7.1.2 If there is just a single instance over the previous 2 years of the Level 3 EA inappropriately assessing a Level 4 or 5 building, the Scheme shall inform the EA of the failure, and be notified that further instances shall be a serious disciplinary matter.
-The Scheme shall audit the EA's next ACIR undertaken since the notification. - 11.7.1.3 If there are 2 or more instances over the previous 2 years of the Level 3 EA inappropriately assessing a Level 4 system the EA shall be informed of the failure, and shall be required to undertake training which gives them sufficient competence to distinguish between Level 3 and Levels 4, and shall be suspended until suitable training has been undertaken.
-The Scheme shall subsequently increase the audit rate of the EA in line with the requirements of paragraph 11.8.1 d). - 11.7.1.4 In the instance where the individual has undertaken the training identified in paragraph 11.7.1.3, and where within two years of completing the training they continue to inappropriately assess a Level 4 system, they shall be suspended until they undertake additional training as specified by the Scheme, and their competence to distinguish between the different Levels can be assessed by the Scheme.
-The Scheme shall subsequently increase the audit rate of the EA in line with requirements of paragraph 11.8.1 d).
+11.7.1.1 The Scheme shall determine whether or not the EA has lodged previous reports where an inappropriate benchmark is selected.
+This shall be done by reviewing previous DEC audits undertaken in the last two years.

-11.7.1.5 Should the Scheme have evidence through the testing identified in 11.7.1.4 above that the EA is competent to identify the different Levels but has continued to fail to do in the year following the competency assessment, then the EA shall have their membership revoked.
+- 11.7.1.2 If there is just a single instance over the previous 2 years of an inappropriate benchmark being selected, the Scheme shall inform the EA of the failure, and be notified that further instances shall be a serious disciplinary matter.
+The Scheme shall audit the EA's next DEC undertaken following the notification. - 11.7.1.3 If there are 2 or more instances over the previous 2 years of the EA using inappropriate benchmarks the EA shall be informed of the failure, and shall be required to undertake training which gives them sufficient competence to provide correct benchmarks, and shall be suspended until suitable training has been undertaken.
+The Scheme shall subsequently increase the audit rate of the EA in line with the requirements of paragraph 11.8.1 d). - 11.7.1.4 In the instance where the individual has undertaken the training identified in paragraph 11.7.1.3, and where within two years they continue to apply inappropriate benchmarks, they shall be suspended until they undertake additional training as specified by the Scheme, and their competence to distinguish between the different building benchmarks can be assessed by the Scheme.
+The Scheme shall subsequently increase the audit rate of the EA in line with requirements of paragraph 11.8.1 d). - 11.7.1.5 Should the Scheme have evidence through the testing identified in 11.7.1.4 above that the EA is competent to identify the different benchmarks but has continued to fail to do in the year following the competency assessment, then the EA shall have their Membership revoked.